 - The stigma associated with a DUI conviction.

 - A criminal record.

-A fourth or subsequent DUI related offense is a felony in the state of Montana and can include, among other penalties, a commitment to the department of corrections for placement in an appropriate correctional facility or program for a term of 13 months to 2 years followed by up to 5 years on probation; a commitment to the Montana State Prison followed by probation; or a treatment court program for up to 5 years.
+A fourth or subsequent DUI related offense is a felony in the state of Montana and can include, among other penalties, a commitment to the department of corrections for placement in an appropriate correctional facility or program for a term of 13 months to 2 years followed by up to 5 years in the department of corrections or the state prison (all of which must be suspended); or a treatment court program for up to 5 years.
 Additionally, the offender must pay a fine of not less than $5,000 or more than $10,000.
 The penalty for additional felony alcohol-related convictions in which the person was previously placed in a residential alcohol treatment program is a term of not less than 13 months or more than 5 years or be fined an amount of not less than $5,000 or more than $10,000, or both.

 I Refused to Take a Breath or Blood Test Upon Request of the Arresting Officer.
 Under Montana’s “Implied Consent” Law, What Will Happen to My Driver’s License as a Result of Refusing to Take the Test?